abhi0395/mycv/README.md

 </div>

-[^1]: University Grants Commission, Govt. of India - Junior Research
-    Fellowship

-[^2]: Department of Science & Technology, Govt. of India
+[^1]: Department of Science & Technology, Govt. of India

-[^3]: an initiative to help poor students in suburban and rural areas of
-    Bihar, India.